AlynaGray/MagiaRecord-Image-Web-Scrape/README.md

 Based on inspection of `MITaMa`.
 I didn't find any reference to it in the code.

+## scrape_banner_announce.py

+Based on inspection of `MITaMa` and `puella-historia`.
+I only found full path references to these files, and not generic templates, in the code.

 ## Remaining lines
 Lines referencing image_web files that don't have a scraper built from them yet.
 The scraper may not work yet, and this list might not be comprehensive